jecombe/NFTGuessr/README.md

 ### 9.2 createGpsOwnerNft

-Creates one or more NFTs with taxes only for the owner of the NFT.
+Creates one or more NFTs with taxes (for one round only) for the owner of the NFT.

 ```solidity
 function createGpsOwnerNft(bytes[] calldata data, uint256[] calldata feesData) external isAccess {